artemkafrog/MyMediaTracker/README.md

 # MyMediaTracker

-Application for tracking books, movies, and TV series.
+Application for tracking media collection with web interface and CLI.

 ## Project Status

-The project is under active development.
+Under active development.
 Changes and improvements are possible.

-## Features

-- Add books, movies, and TV series
-- Track viewing/reading status
-- Search by title, genre, and year
-- Collection statistics
-- Export to CSV
-- Backup creation